-If a student decides to complete an internship out-state and is approved for an out-ofstate placement by the CEC the student will be required to purchase professional liability insurance.
+If a student decides to complete an internship out-of-state and is approved for an outof-state placement by the CEC-RT the student will be required to purchase professional liability insurance.
 The general and professional liability coverage will need to be in the amounts of at least \$1,000,000 per occurrence and \$3,000,000 in the aggregate, with insurance carriers or self-insurance programs approved by Hospital, in accordance with Hospital's bylaws, rules and regulations.
-Coordinator of Clinical Education will assist students with this process.
+CEC-RT will assist students with this process.